bentonstark/py-hsm/DESCRIPTION.rst

 === Example 2:

-    from pihsm.hsmclient import HsmClient
+    from pyhsm.hsmclient import HsmClient
-    from pihsm.hsmclient HsmSymKeyGen
+    from pyhsm.hsmclient HsmSymKeyGen
-    from pihsm.hsmclient HsmMech
+    from pyhsm.hsmclient HsmMech

     # create connection to HSM using the auto open and close feature
     with c = HsmClient(slot=1, pin='12345678', pkcs11_lib='/usr/lib64/pkcs11/libsofthsm2.so'):